bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 In the :doc:`bug-guide` section of this guidebook, you learned how to write and submit different kinds of WPT tests.
 There are thousands of tests, and thus plenty of opportunities to dive deep into certain types of tests, or tests for certain specifications.

-The WPT project is also home to tools and infrastructure -- test runners, bots, servers & more -- that keep WPT running smoothly.
+The WPT project is also home to tools and infrastructure -- test runners, bots, servers, and more -- that keep WPT running smoothly.
 Monitoring and maintaining this infrastructure is a critical part of WPT work, just as important as contributing tests.
 As with testing, there are always opportunities to meaningfully support the web platform through infrastructure work.